SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_Create_CCAP_CM_pair.md

    1. Enter the get community string that will be used by the CCAP to poll the device (SNMP).

-   1. Enter the set community string that will be used to set information in the device (SNMP) for the CCAP.
+   1. Enter the set community string that will be used by the CCAP to set information in the device (SNMP).

    1. Enter the get community string for the collector.